ZOREF003/Hacking-Devices/README.md

 #### Scripts used in BadUSB

+The specific scripts used in BadUSB attacks can vary depending on the attacker's goals and the USB device being used.
+However, some common types of scripts used in BadUSB attacks include:

+- **HID (Human Interface Device) scripts:** HID scripts are used to simulate keystrokes and mouse movements, allowing attackers to carry out actions on the victim's system.
+These scripts can be used to execute commands, steal data, or carry out other malicious activities.

+- **Shell scripts:** Shell scripts are used to execute commands on the victim's system.
+Attackers can use these scripts to download and install malware, create backdoors, or carry out other types of attacks.

+- **PowerShell scripts:** PowerShell is a scripting language used on Windows systems, and attackers can use PowerShell scripts to execute commands, download and install malware, and carry out other types of attacks.

+- **JavaScript:** JavaScript can be used to execute code within a web browser, and attackers can use this to exploit vulnerabilities in the browser or steal data from the victim's system.

+- **Batch scripts:** Batch scripts are used to automate tasks on Windows systems, and attackers can use these scripts to execute commands, download and install malware, and carry out other types of attacks.

 #### Difference between Digispark attiny85 and BadUSB

+The Digispark ATtiny85 and BadUSB are both types of USB devices that can be used for malicious purposes.
+However, there are some differences between the two:

+- Functionality: The Digispark ATtiny85 is a small USB development board that can be programmed to perform a variety of functions, including acting as a keyboard, mouse, or game controller.
+BadUSB, on the other hand, refers specifically to a type of attack that uses a USB device to execute malicious code.

+- Programmability: The Digispark ATtiny85 is designed to be programmed by the user, allowing for customization of its functionality.
+BadUSB, on the other hand, involves reprogramming a USB device that has already been manufactured in order to execute malicious code.

+- Accessibility: The Digispark ATtiny85 is a readily available development board that can be purchased and programmed by anyone, while BadUSB requires knowledge of USB device programming and firmware vulnerabilities.

+- Legality: The use of the Digispark ATtiny85 for malicious purposes is illegal, but the device itself is not illegal to own or use.
+BadUSB attacks, on the other hand, are illegal and can result in serious consequences for the attacker.

+Overall, while the Digispark ATtiny85 and BadUSB share some similarities in terms of their ability to perform malicious activities, they are fundamentally different in terms of their design and purpose.
+The Digispark ATtiny85 is a legitimate development board that can be used for a variety of purposes, while BadUSB is a type of attack that exploits vulnerabilities in USB devices to carry out malicious activities.

 ### Reference
 - [Flipper Zero Documentation - Flipper Zero — Documentation](https://docs.flipperzero.one/)